-10 See, for example, chapter 8.
+10 See, for example, chapter 8of this Manual.

-11 The JBE should consider stating in the LPA that the entity placing orders for goods/services is solely liable for its breach (i.e. the JBE will have no liability for breaches by other entities procuring under the LPA).
-Consistent with PCC 10298(b), JBEs must not incur financial responsibilities in connection with establishing LPAs for local agencies (e.g., a city or a county)
+11 The JBE should consider stating in the LPA that the entity placing orders for goods/services is solely liable for its breach (i.e., the JBE will have no liability for breaches by other entities procuring under the LPA).
+Consistent with PCC 10298(b), JBEs must not incur financial responsibilities in connection with establishing LPAs for local agencies (e.g., a city or a county).

-12 If the JBE's own procurement under the LPA is for an estimated total cost of more than \$1 million, see chapter 12, section 12.2.
+12 If the JBE's own procurement under the LPA is for an estimated total cost of more than \$1 million, see chapter 12, section 12.2- of this Manual.